Super-pressure Balloon-borne Imaging Telescope: Data communications downlink by parachute

 To support the data requirements for SuperBIT's relatively high data rate, a system for physical downlinking was developed, launched, and tested during SuperBIT's 2019 engineering test flight.
 This system and the tracking techniques surrounding it was successful in deployment from the stratosphere and recovery on the ground to high accuracy, thus allowing highly reliable "downlink" of science data during SuperBIT's upcoming 2022 science flight.
 This system is currently being utilized for a number of similar high altitude applications with similar data requirements.

 Further applications

 In addition to astronomy, applications for high precision attitude dynamics and control and highly stabilized imaging from space and near-space environments include high resolution earth observation and high-bandwidth laser-based telecommunications systems, both in research and for commercial sectors.
-Given the success of SuperBIT to date, SuperBIT's core team has formed StarSpec Technologies, a suborbital and space-based technologies company intended to lower the barrier to entry to space and near-space environments in both cost and overall development time.
+Given the success of SuperBIT to date, SuperBIT's core team of university researchers has formed StarSpec Technologies, a suborbital and space-based technologies company intended to lower the barrier to entry to space and near-space environments in both cost and overall development time.
 Based on SuperBIT's success, StarSpec Technologies is currently contracted for a number of high precision instrumentation including NASA's EXoplanet Climate Infrared TElescope project aimed at characterizing exoplanet atmospheres from the stratosphere.